 - Our core research includes studying domoic acid poisoning and bacterial infections such as leptospirosis in sea lions, cancer in adult sea lions that undergo post mortem, and health issues in harbor seals possibly related to contaminate exposure.

 Each year, our work is experienced and viewed by 100,000 visitors.
 Our education programs engage approximately 50,000 kids and adults, expanding awareness about our work and scientific achievements.
-Our school programs specifically address the California State Academic Standards for science and allow for teachers to incorporate thier classes visit into their lesson plans.
+Our school programs connect with the Next Generation Science Standards allowing for teachers to incorporate their visit into their lesson plans.

-- Funded through the generosity of private donors, our Marine Science Scholarship Funds cover program fees and transportation costs that are a barrier to participation for some Bay Area schools.
-These scholarships serve schools where at least 75% of the students participate in the Federal School Lunch Program.
+- Funded through the generosity of our supporters, our Marine Science Scholarship Funds cover program fees and transportation costs that are a barrier to participation for some Bay Area schools.
+These scholarships serve schools based on the percentage of the students participating in the Federal School Lunch Program.

 - Our Youth Crew provides students ages 15-18 the opportunity to become directly involved in the Center's work by volunteering on animal care crews or as education docents.